jasondbaker/infrastructure-class/README.md

 Overview
 --------

 In late 2015, the faculty and administration at the [University of St. Thomas Graduate Programs in Software](http://www.stthomas.edu/gradsoftware/) asked me to review their current IT graduate curriculum to determine how well it aligned with current IT practices.
-While much of the curriculum was still relevant, it was clear that the program didn't address some of the dramatic changes reshaping regional IT organizations.
+While much of the curriculum was still relevant, it was clear that the program didn't address some of the dramatic changes reshaping  IT organizations.
 The idea for a new graduate IT course was born from that review process and subsequent discussions with other practitioners in the IT field.

 DevOps is rapidly gaining adoption at IT organizations across the world.
 It represents an IT cultural transformation combining ideas from Lean, Agile, and software development.
 Cloud infrastructure is a key enabler of DevOps practices, and is a foundational component of modern Internet services.